Attractive (s)axions: cosmological trackers at the boundary of moduli space: Outlook

 \subsection{Acknoweldgements}

 We are particularly grateful to Fien Apers, José Calderón-Infante, Joe Conlon, Ed Copeland, Thomas Grimm, Stefano Lanza, Flavio Tonioni and Damian van de Heisteeg for very valuable discussions, and comments on the manuscript.
+We would also like to thank the anonymous referee for many useful comments.
 The research of FR is supported by the Dutch Research Council (NWO) via a Start-Up grant and a Vici grant.